one-data-model/ietf108/charter.md

   YANG has a strong focus on modelling the management interface for network devices, using a fairly small set of network management protocols, whereas SDF is designed to span (and transitively unify) many existing interaction models already present.
-  While YANG can be serialized to a variety of wire formats (XML, JSON, CBOR, ...), the serialization is driven directly by the structure of the YANG; there is no separate "protocol binding" step as in the use of SDF.
+    While data associated with a YANG schema can be serialized to a variety of wire formats (e.g., XML, JSON, CBOR, and others), the serialization is driven directly by the structure of the data models defined in YANG; there is no separate "protocol binding" step as in the use of SDF.

   YANG also has an opinionated way in which the RPC is done.
   This is necessary in order to get the kind of cross-vendor interoperability needed for efforts in the Software Defined Networking.